dlang/DIPs/DIPs/1NNN-SB9.md

 ## Description
 The base class of all thrown objects is defined in druntime\src\object.d class Throwable : Object { .. }

-A toString overload within this class is the responsible entity for printing the stack backtrace.
+A 'toString' overload within this class is the responsible entity for printing the stack backtrace.
 The specific code is:

         if (info)